Table of contents

 NFS Setup

 Now set up the shared filesystems.
 The home directory (/home/lorenlab for us) should be exported from drizzle and nfs mounted by the other systems.
+The following assumes you are making these changes in the main text files.
+You can also make them using the control panel for your distribution (drakconf for Mandriva).

 Edit /etc/exports on drizzle to be